Sir-Thomas/Sir-Thomas/README.md

 - 👋 Hi, I’m @Sir-Thomas
 - 👀 I’m interested in self hosting and embedded devices
 - 🌱 I’m currently learning to make a website
-- 📫 How to reach me tommy.priest@pm.me
+- 📫 How to reach me tp8153@gmail.com

 <!---
 Sir-Thomas/Sir-Thomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.